platanus/pincers/README.md

 pincers = Pincers.for_webdriver driver
 ```

-Or for a nokogiri document
+Or from a nokogiri document

 ```
 pincers = Pincers.for_nokogiri document